-Now in my sixteenth year of practice, I continue to be amazed by the impact Chiropractic makes, both to my own health and to the lives of my patients.
-As a competitive athlete, I know first hand what it is like to be sidelined with pain and injury and just how important having a healthy and well-tuned body is, to all areas of life.
-While Chiropractic is brilliant at relieving pain and correcting ailments, it also unlocks our potential to live healthier and more active lives.
+Now in his nineteenth year of practice, Bryan continues to be amazed by the impact Chiropractic makes to the lives of his patients.
+As a competitive athlete himself, he knows first hand what it is like to be sidelined with pain or injury, and just how important having a healthy and well-tuned body is to all areas of life.

 Experience and Achievements